nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### node_telemetry
 _version 21.0+_
 Return metrics from nodes.
-See [networking node telemetry](/protocol-design/networking#node-telemetry) for more information.
+See [networking node telemetry](../protocol-design/networking.md#node-telemetry) for more information.
+If regular checks or tracking of telemetry is required, the [node telemetry WebSocket](../integration-guides/websockets.md#node-telemetry) is the preferred option.

 --8<-- "telemetry-can-be-forged.md"